 If selected, developers sign a Renewable Auction Mechanism Renewable (RAM) Power Purchase Agreement (PPA) and Enhanced Community Renewables Rider with SCE (the CR-RAM PPA).
 The customers are not a party to the CR-RAM PPA, which is submitted and approved by the California Public Utilities Commission by advice letter and is not negotiable.

 Eligible once customers are enrolled, they will receive a bill credit on their SCE energy statement.
-For more information regarding rates in effect, please review SCE’s Advice Letter 4736-E and Advice Letter 4736-E-A. Bill credits are subject to change at any time, including after a customer enrolls.
+For more information regarding rates in effect, please review SCE’s GTSR Schedules in Advice Letter 4977-E Bill credits are subject to change at any time, including after a customer enrolls.

 The California Public Utilities Commission (Commission) has ruled that it is essential that participants in the Community Renewables program be protected and that utility customers do not bear the cost of any securities litigation associated with a securities claim related to the Community Renewables program.
 Therefore, the Commission requires each developer and project to comply with securities laws.
 Accordingly, SCE makes no representation or warranty regarding whether a Community Renewable project or its developer are in compliance with securities laws, and that customers and participants in the Community Renewables program are solely responsible for ensuring that they and the Community Renewable developer are in compliance with all securities laws.